 They also developed content that is evergreen so that it can be distributed repeatedly over time through social media.
 With its partners, UBS created short-form videos.
 These videos led readers to longer-form content (7-8 minute articles).
 According to reports, longer content is being consumed, even though 72% of engagement is initiated on mobile.

 Engage Target Markets through Social Media

 UBS Chief Marketing Officer Nicolas Wright told Marketing Week that the new program is working.
 He says that UBS has attracted one million unique users to its online hub and engaged 5 million through social media.
 After 15 months, UBS UNLIMITED has nearly 15,000 Facebook followers and 1,650 Twitter followers.
 UBS has more than 115,000 followers on its primary Facebook page.
 The company has reported more than 5,000 email subscribers in the first six months of UNLIMITED.
 Given these figures, it is likely that the 5 million engaged through social media are on partner properties.

 Despite the higher engagement, UBS reported a loss of $6.4 billion in customer assets in second quarter 2017.
-Not surprising given the hard task of reconciling the social media following with the reported engagement numbers.
-However, the company also notes that there is an 18-month sales cycle for its wealth management services.
-It’s important that UBS—and you—have clearly defined metrics to help understand how a content marketing strategy will result into leads and sales.
+It is difficult to reconcile social media following with the reported engagement numbers.
+However, the company notes that there is an 18-month sales cycle for its wealth management services.
+It is important that UBS—and you—have clearly defined metrics to help understand how a content marketing strategy will result into leads and sales.
 What’s yours?